-Each Director and Head of Service is responsible for ensuring compliance with relevant legislation, regulations, internal policies and procedures within their service area, and provides an assurance statement to the Chief Executive in this regard.
+Each Director, Head of Service and Lead Officer is responsible for ensuring compliance with relevant legislation, regulations, internal policies and procedures within their service area, and provides an assurance statement to the Chief Executive in this regard.
 The Council's Chief Executive has ultimate responsibility for generally securing compliance within the organisation.

-Whistleblowing and for receiving and investigating complaints from the public
+Raising Concerns and receiving and investigating complaints from the public

-Fermanagh and Omagh District Council has a Fraud and Corruption Policy and a Whistleblowing Policy both of which were reviewed, updated and approved by the Council in 2020/21.
+Fermanagh and Omagh District Council has a Fraud and Corruption Policy and a Raising Concerns (formerly Whistleblowing) Policy both of which were reviewed, updated and approved by the Council in 2021/22.